MillenaryMan/CAMPS-Server/Automatic Startup.md

 ```
 After making the necessary changes, save and close the file by pressing Ctrl + X, then Y, and finally Enter.

-## 3.Reload systemd and Enable the Service.
+## 3. Reload systemd and Enable the Service.
 This reloads systemd to pick up the changes you made and enables the service to start automatically on each boot.
 ```bash
 sudo systemctl daemon-reload